Valencia Marina: Guide to the Port and Nautical Areas

 The marina in Valencia is called Juan Carlos 1 Marina.
 It was renovated in preparation for the arrival of the America's Cup to Valencia in 2007.
 It is situated to the east of the city, next to the Malvarrosa and Las Arenas beaches.

 The Royal Marina has two docks - one outer and one inner.
 The outer dock is made up of the north and south docks - both of these provide shelter for the entrance and exit of boats.
 The inner dock is used only for vessels that are more than 30 metres long.
 Both docks have room for over 600 vessels from 10 to 150 metres in length.

 The number of stopovers by large boats in the Juan Carlos 1 Royal Marina is constantly on the increase, as the marina becomes better known internationally as a port of reference.
-Boat lovers will have heard of vessels such as the queen Elizabeth II, the Navigator of the Sea and the Brilliance of the Seas - all of these have made stopovers in Valencia.
+Boat lovers will have heard of vessels such as the queen Elizabeth II, the Navigator of the Sea and the Brilliance of the Seas - which have made stopovers in Valencia.

-There are also a wide variety of cruise ships that make stopovers in Valencia's marina: in 2007 around 180,000 passengers came to Valencia in 156 different cruise ships.
+There are also a wide variety of cruise ships that make stopovers in Valencia's marina.

 It is possible to get to Marina Juan Carlos I from the city centre by bus or train.
 This journey is exactly the same as if you were heading to the main Valencia beach.
 For full descriptions of how to get to Valencia Marina, see our instructions on how to get to the beach on our page on Valencia Beach.